John Stagliano: Scene with Ginger Banks and Jenny Blighe

 In 2018, Stagliano directed an Evil Angel scene between Ginger Banks and Jenny Blighe.
-It was both performers' first scene, after working as webcam models, and they were told the scene was girl-girl.
+It was both performers' first scene, after working as webcam models, and they were told the scene would only the involve the two women, not any men.
 According to Banks and Blighe, Stagliano touched their buttocks without their consent during the filming, in character as Buttman.
 Stagliano said the pair had been asked to watch a previous scene in which he did a similar thing; Banks and Blighe said that they had concerns after watching the scene, but the production told Banks that Stagliano would not perform as Buttman.

 After Blighe made her experience public, Banks began experiencing online harassment due to her initial response.
 She voluntarily stood down as chair of the Adult Performer Advocacy Committee in the aftermath.
 Banks later filed a report of sexual battery against Stagliano and apologized to Blighe both privately and publicly, saying in 2020, "I should be held accountable for my part in the gaslighting and denying her reality".
 She said that Stagliano mocked her over the incident afterwards, and that she was told by others of similar incidents to her and Blighe's account.